codex-academy/codeX_ReleaseOneNarrativeWorkbook/CodeReview.md

 Doing Code Reviews help you make your code readable and understandable, and more robust and maintainable.

-It will also help you see different approaches to a problem, learn new tricks from other devlopers, and help you share knowledge.
+It will also help you see different approaches to a problem, learn new tricks from other developers, and help you share knowledge.

 # How?